-- Chapter or smaller subset of reading in your textbook: Hubbard, R. Glenn and O'Brien, Anthony P. (HO) 2010.
+- 1. Modules of reading in your textbook (a module is like a chapter, only shorter): Krugman, Paul and Robin Wells.
+2012.
 Macroeconomics.
-Third Edition.
-Prentice Hall. - 2.
+Second Edition.
+Worth Publishers. - 2.
 Pencasts: These are short videos of me writing on notebook paper and explaining some of the most difficult concepts from the reading.
 Pencasts are actually more interactive than traditional videos, because you can click anywhere on the notebook page to advance to that spot in the video. - 3.
 External reading: a link to an article elsewhere online.
 Readings will include articles published online whose target audience are economics students like yourselves.
 Readings will also include news stories when current events are related to the course material.